-The film, Fanny Lye Deliver’d is due for release on June 26th 2020 and stars Maxine Peake and Charles Dance as Fanny and John Lye.
+The film, Fanny Lye Deliver’d was released on June 26th 2020 and stars Maxine Peake and Charles Dance as Fanny and John Lye.
 It’s set in Shropshire in 1657.
 It is the story of Fanny who escapes an oppressive marriage to John when two strangers arrive in her world unexpectedly.

 My friend Jane Smith who is a great hat maker for theatre, film, TV and so on took an interest when I started to learn to spin.
 Having previously undertaken some knitting work for another of Jane’s theatrical projects, she asked me if I could knit a hat like this image from an historical expert that the the costume designer wanted for a film.
 We had no dimensions, just a general shape to go on, so I was really making things up as I went along.

 So I set about spinning some yarn for the project.

 I chose nice dark grey Jacob tops and spun a basic two ply yarn on my Ashford Traditional wheel.
 It turned out to be a little thicker than double knitting, but thinner than aran.
 Some parts of the yarn were quite loosely spun and this gave the hat quite a nice rustic look as it was knitted up.

 The remit was to produce a garment quite rough and ready and in keeping with rural seventeenth century farmer’s wear.